aaronwangj/sat-solver/README.md

 ### Intermediate unit/pure literal removal

 We included unit/pure literal removals for internal nodes on our search tree.
-Removal is done repeatedly until it does not change the state of the current cnf and unassigned variables.
+Removal is done repeatedly until it does not change the state of the current CNF and unassigned variables.
 At this point, two-sided Jeroslow-Wang heuristics could solve all but two of the instances on Leaderboard.

 ### Multiprocessing